atxsinn3r/simplejack/README.md

 ## What is Simple Jack?

-This is my vuln research test kit for browser related stuff.
-It may be ugly, but when it works it's nice, hence the name Simple Jack.
+Simple Jack is my home made vuln research test kit.
+It is essentially a web server that supports generic or campaign-ish level offensive needs.
+Some examples include download/exec attacks, request logging, XSS testing, phishing, or delivering browser exploits with precision, etc. It is meant to be casual and lightweight, not a heavy weight exploit kit like Metasploit.
+It may be a little ugly, but when it works it's nice, hence the name Simple Jack.

 ## License